 I have been PI for funded research projects including the EPSRC DEWCAD Project, the EU H2020 Project SC2, and an EPSRC Project on Embedding Machine Learning in Quantifier Elimination Procedures.
 From 2012-2015 I was the Research Officer for the EPSRC funded project Real Geometry and Connectedness via Triangular Description at the University of Bath.

 I mainly teach on modules in programming and theoretical computer science.
 From 2017-2019 I was the Course Director for the MSci in Computer Science degree which I developed.
-I am now the Research Degree Leader for PhD students in our research centre.
+From 2020-2022 I was the Research Degree Leader for PhD students in our research centre.

 Email: Matthew dot England at coventry dot ac dot uk